-- (vi) w = (No P. (e & (g & c'))) - (v) and (vi) show that (No P. (e & g)) and C don't satisfy (97), contra hypothesis.
+$(vi) w \models (No P. (e \& (g \& c')))$

+(v) and (vi) show that (No P. (e & g)) and C don't satisfy (97), contra hypothesis.

 One last remark is in order.
-If the equivalence between Transparency and a Heimian system were extended, subject to Non-Triviality and Constancy, to a fragment with complex predicates or propositions with variables bound by quantifiers, then we would expect $a(e \Rightarrow g)e^b$ and a(e & g)b to yield the same presuppositions, contrary to fact.
-Thus Non-Triviality and Constancy would seem to be insufficient to guarantee an equivalence between Transparency and a Heimian system.55
+If the equivalence between Transparency and a Heimian system were extended, subject to Non-Triviality and Constancy, to a fragment with complex predicates or propositions with variables bound by quantifiers, then we would expect $a (\underline{e} \Rightarrow \underline{g}) e^ b$ and $a (e \& \underline{g}) b$ to yield the same presuppositions, contrary to fact.
+Thus Non-Triviality and Constancy would seem to be insufficient to guarantee an equivalence between Transparency and a Heimian system.

-Triviality, since in $(Q\ T.\ (e\ \&\ g))$ the restrictor was trivial, and more importantly g couldn't affect the truth conditions, which were already guaranteed to be satisfied in view of the beginning of the formula (since e had such a small extension that $(e\ \&\ d')$ was guaranteed to satisfy the quantifier $Q\ T$ for any d').
-Thus one could ask whether strengthening Non-Triviality could yield a presuppositional equivalence between $a\ (e\implies g)e^b$ and $a\ (e\ \&\ g)$ b.
+&lt;sup>55 It should be noted that our counterexample was based on a violation of a more subtle version of Non-Triviality, since in (Q T. (e & g)) the restrictor was trivial, and more importantly g couldn't affect the truth conditions, which were already guaranteed to be satisfied in view of the beginning of the formula (since e had such a small extension that (e & d') was guaranteed to satisfy the quantifier Q T for any d').
+Thus one could ask whether strengthening Non-Triviality could yield a presuppositional equivalence between $a (e \Rightarrow g)e^b$ and a (e & g) b.